RulerOf/terraform-csv-example/readme.md

 # Conclusion

-You can do it, but the lack of any real answer here or on the internet in general... turns out it's for a reason.
-There's special code in each of those techniques to ensure that the first line of the CSV isn't processed, so your CSV _must_ have a header just like the example one you gave me did if you see fit to use this.
+You can do it, but the lack of any real answer elsewhere on the internet... turns out it's for a reason.
+There's special code in each of these techniques to ensure that the first line of the CSV isn't processed, so your CSV _must_ have a header just like the example one does if you see fit to use this.

 I'm only really writing this up here because it's a topic that I couldn't find really anywhere on the Internet, and since it's _possible_, I decided I had to figure out just how it would have to work.
 Perhaps solving this here could lead to a better implementation by someone else, but I'm not really sure about that.
 Terraform could probably stand to have some proper CSV/JSON support instead.
-What I'm doing technically doesn't even follow the spec because it doesn't handle properly-escaped commas which CAN exist in a CSV file.
+Also, this technically doesn't even follow [the spec](https://tools.ietf.org/html/rfc4180) because it doesn't handle properly-escaped commas which CAN exist in a CSV file.

 Cheers.